-In the Netherlands, computers are replacing traditional gardeners' instinct in the country's thriving horticultural industry.
+Background: In the Netherlands, computers are replacing traditional gardeners' instinct in the country's thriving horticultural industry.
 A good example is the Naaldwejk garden produce research centre in Southern Holland.

 In??? a city of glass where many different kinds of fruit and vegetables are carefully nurtured in green houses by an elaborate system of gauges, tubes, wires and computers.

 Researchers use the computers to help them find the ideal conditions to grow the highest quality and quantity of produce.
 To do this the plants are subjected to varying conditions of ventilation, heating, irrigation and soil fertilization.

 For the climatic studies, the computers monitor the weather conditions outside the greenhouse.
 A web of underground cables also feeds readings into the computers on the conditions inside the greenhouse....soil temperature, plant temperature, relative humidity and air temperature.

 The computers can be set to achieve specific conditions inside the green houses depending on what it is the researchers are trying to find out.
 For instance, if temperatures are too high and humidity too low, the leaves can become dry and the fruit will not develop properly.